Maine Coast Photography Workshop

 -

 Moderate.
 Some locations are close to parking, while others involve uneven rock, short climbs, and occasional scrambling, especially on Monhegan Island.
-You don't need to be especially fast or athletic, but you should be comfortable moving carefully on natural terrain, sometimes in the dark, wind, or wet conditions.
+You don't need to be especially fast or athletic, but you should be comfortable moving carefully on natural terrain, sometimes in the dark, with wind, or wet conditions.
 Good hiking boots make the week noticeably easier.

 - How does the Monhegan Island portion work, and what should I expect?